 The Importance of Cat & Kitten Vaccinations

 Kittens are vulnerable to several infections because of their still-developing immune systems.
-Therefore, it is imperative to stay on schedule with its vaccinations to minimize exposure to infectious agents.
-If not much is known about the early weeks of your kitten’s life and how much it was able to nurse from its mother, it is particularly essential to get the vaccines on time.
+Therefore, it is imperative to stay on schedule with their vaccinations to minimize exposure to infectious agents.
+If not much is known about the early weeks of your kitten’s life and how much they were able to nurse from their mother, it is particularly essential to get the vaccines on time.

-Kittens get a series of vaccinations over a four-month period beginning when they’re around six weeks old.
+Kittens get a series of vaccinations over a 4-month period, beginning when they’re around 6 weeks old.
 Vaccinating earlier than this is not recommended or effective, as young cats receive antibiotics from their mother’s milk for the first several hours after birth.
 These antibodies last several weeks and can interfere with how well a kitten responds to vaccines.

 It’s not just kittens that need vaccines, however.
-Adult cats will benefit from receiving boosters every one to three years, depending on their lifestyle.
+Adult cats will benefit from receiving boosters every 1 to 3 years, depending on their lifestyle.